Frequently Asked Questions About the GACE® Assessments

 - How can I learn more about what's covered on each assessment?

-To see the specific content covered on each assessment, see the appropriate Study Companion.
+To see the specific content covered on each assessment, see the appropriate Study Companion or Test at a Glance.

 On Test Day

-- Can I bring personal items into the test center?
+- Can I bring personal items into the testing room?

 - Are calculators allowed for GACE tests?